Non-universality of automorphism groups of uncountable ultrahomogeneous structures: Preliminaries

 Although there is no general theorem, apparently for any known example of countable (or separable metric) ultrahomogeneous structures $M$ and for any substructure $A\subseteq M$ one can find a subgroup $G_A\leq \mathrm{Aut}(M)$ such that $\mathrm{Aut}(A)$ and $G_A$ are topologically isomorphic.
 Even something stronger holds in all known cases: for any such substructure $A$ one can find an isomorphic copy $A'$ of $A$ inside $M$ such that every automorphism of $A'$ extends to an automorphism of $M$.\\

 Consider and fix now an uncountable cardinal $\kappa$ such that $\kappa^{<\kappa}=\kappa$.
 Consistently, there is no such cardinal (if there is no innacessible cardinal and the generalized continuum hypothesis fails at every regular cardinal).
 On the other hand, under GCH every isolated cardinal has this property.
 The generalized Fra\" iss\' e theorem (standard version from \cite{Fr}), replacing $\aleph_0$ by $\kappa$, works well for $\kappa$ with this property.
 We shall call a structure $M$, of cardinality $\kappa$, $\kappa$-ultrahomogeneous if any partial isomorphism between two substructures of $M$ of cardinality strictly less than $\kappa$ extends to a full automorphism of $M$.
 As in the countable case, it follows that $M$ is then a Fra\" iss\' e limit of the class $\mathrm{Age}_{<\kappa}(M)$ of all substructures of $M$ of size strictly less than $\kappa$.
-We shall say that $\mathrm{Aut}(M)$ is universal if for every substructure $A\subseteq M$ (of arbitrary size) the group $\mathrm{Aut}(A)$ homeomorphically embeds into $\mathrm{Aut}(M)$ (recall that we consider the automorphism groups, as usual, with the point-wise convergence topology).
+Moreover, if $\mathrm{Age}_{<\kappa}(M)$ contains (isomorphic copies of) all structures of given type of cardinality strictly less than $\kappa$, then we shall also call $M$ a $\kappa$-universal structure.
+It then follows from $\kappa$-ultrahomogeneity that $M$ contains as a substructure every structure of given type of cardinality at most $\kappa$.